Broward County Records, Taxes & Treasury (RTT) Division has mailed over 430,000 property tax bills for 2014. Below, are

 Where can payments be made and what forms of payment are accepted?

-- Online at Broward.County-Taxes.com by eCheck (no additional charge) or by all major credit cards or VISA debit card (fees apply)
+- Pay Online: broward.county-taxes.com. , by Echeck (no fee), all major credit cards or VISA debit card

 Checks must be written in English, in U.S. funds and drawn on/through a U.S. financial institution.

 Florida Statute 197.162 allows up to five (5) partial payments per account, made between November 1, 2014 and March 31,